 - What the benefits are to all your stakeholders, especially your employees

-Then, you can focus on the five areas of culture outlined above to make sure that every action, assumption and attitude within the business supports innovation at every point.
+Then, you can focus on the five areas of culture to make sure that every action, assumption, and attitude within the business supports innovation.

 The pivot point for innovation

-Innovation will always be at the pivot point between creating and keeping a cohesive company culture, and being too over-prescriptive.
-By keeping our eyes, ears and senses open, we as managers can ensure that our employee engagement approaches recognises and embraces the shifting nature of cultural differences, rather than focusing on specifics.
+Innovation will always be at the pivot point between creating and keeping a cohesive company culture, and being over-prescriptive.
+Keep your eyes and ears open to ensure that employee engagement strategies embrace the shifting nature of cultural differences, rather than focusing on specifics.